Easily file an IRS tax extension for free.

 No matter your reason, if you need more time, just ask for it!

-Since filing for an extension only gives you more time to file but not more time to pay your taxes, you shouldn’t file an extension if you cannot pay your tax bill.
+Since filing for a tax extension only gives you more time to file but not more time to pay your taxes, you shouldn’t file an extension if you cannot pay your tax bill.

-If you owe money you can’t pay, an extension won’t be helpful.
+If you owe money you can’t pay, a tax extension won’t be helpful.
 Instead, the IRS provides payment options and will work with you to establish a tax payment plan agreement to break up your tax bill into smaller payments over time.

 If you have no tax due this year and you’re owed a refund instead, you have up to three years to file a return and claim your refund money.
 There is no penalty for filing a tax return late when you have no balance due, but if you’re owed a refund, make sure you file so you don’t miss out on that extra cash.